Jenčov Castle: Location

-Jinčov is located in the municipal territory of Běleč, 2 km south of the village, and about 25 km west of Prague.
+Jenčov is located in the municipal territory of Běleč, 2 km south of the village, and about 25 km west of Prague.
 It is situated at an altitude of 340 m above sea level in the Vůznice National Nature Reserve within the Křivoklátsko Protected Landscape Area.

 History

 Jenčov is one of the smallest castles in the Czech Republic, which likely served as a hunting castle.
 The exact date when the foundation of the castle was established is unknown.
 Research confirmed its existence at the turn of the 13th and 14th centuries and was likely founded by Ottokar II of Bohemia.

 Jenčov was the smallest royal castle in the kingdom.
 Due to the distance to the nearest villages, the ruin of the castle was not dismantled into building material and has been preserved.